-Appendix 4: Commands for Gibbon objects
+Appendix 3: Commands for Gibbon objects

-Command Explanation Print print to screen Prints some text specified by the coder to the screen.
-Causes a sound to play. the sound picker will open for the coder to select a sound sound, when this code block is added to the code window. ! alert Creates a pop-up window with a message for the user and an OK button to click. get input This command will put a cursor in the top left of the screen and get the input typed onto the screen.
-For example if you have an alert that asks the user to type their name, you can use this to print their name back to them: i alert 'Please enter your name' get input rrist print to screen 'Hi there' + I'' ? prompt for input This combines the alert and get input functions, a pop-up screen will ask the user to enter something and they type it into a text box on the pop-up screen. timer Create a timer.
+Command Explanation Print print to screen Prints some text specified by the coder to the screen. sound Causes a sound to play. the sound picker will open for the coder to select a sound, when this code block is added to the code window. alert Creates a pop-up window with a message for the user and an OK button to click. get input This command will put a cursor in the top left of the screen and get the input typed onto the screen.
+For example if you have an alert that asks the user to type their name, you can use this to print their name back to them: ? prompt for input This combines the alert and get input functions, a pop-up screen will ask the user to enter something and they type it into a text box on the pop-up screen. timer Create a timer.
 The coder can select whether this time should run after a certain length of time or every x length of time.
-The time length is measured in seconds or quarter seconds. timer after 1 seconds after every t if This runs the code inside if a certain condition is met.
+The time length is measured in seconds or quarter seconds.
+Seconds after every if if This runs the code inside if a certain condition is met.
 The condition could depend upon something entered by the user or upon the value of a variable. if/else This runs the code inside the first block if a certain condition is met, otherwise it runs the code inside the second block.